Jake Paul wins fight against Mike Tyson by unanimous decision

 Social media star Jake Paul defeated boxing legend Mike Tyson in a highly anticipated fight with an age difference of over three decades between the two contenders.
 The Friday night win for the YouTuber-turned-pro-boxer was streamed on Netflix from the home of the Dallas Cowboys in Texas.

-Paul defeated Tyson by an unanimous decision after the two fighters went eight full rounds, with each round two minutes.
+Paul defeated Tyson by unanimous decision after the two fighters went eight full rounds, with each round two minutes long.
+Tyson came out strong, but faded as the fight went along, while Paul gained confidence and appeared to have Tyson on his heels for the final few rounds.

+After the decision was announced, the two fighters hugged.
+Paul was complementary of Tyson, calling him "a legend and the greatest to ever do it.
+He's the GOAT.
+I look up to him, I'm inspired by him.
+This man is an icon."

+Tyson said he was "absolutely happy" with how he fought, describing Paul as a "very good fighter."

 Fight night for the 58-year-old Tyson and 27-year-old Paul came following doubts over whether it would happen at all.
 The fight was originally scheduled for July, but was postponed after the former heavyweight champion experienced an ulcer flare-up on a plane in May.